Improving School Attendance And Academic Performance Through Clean Water, Sanitation Facilities, And Student Hygiene Education.

-Our six stall latrine building adds adequate sanitation facilities to rural schools with large numbers of students.
-Each latrine building features six private stalls with flush toilets.
+Our school latrine building adds adequate sanitation facilities to rural schools with large numbers of students.
+Each latrine building features three, four, five and six private stalls.
 This provides a sanitary restroom solution for the students and staff of the school.
-The latrine building is divided into two sides to provide three stalls for each gender.
+The latrine building is divided into two separate sides for each gender.
 Each side also includes a handwashing station.
 We require the school to provide a 500 liter water tank to service the latrine buildings water needs.

 Our handwashing stations in the main courtyard of the school make it possible for large numbers of students to wash their hands in a short amount of time.Clear Cambodia provides soap and towels for the first year, and covers 50% of the cost of soap and towels for the second year.

 Proper disposal of refuse is often difficult in rural communities.
 Our trash incinerators help communities burn waste safely and reduce smoke pollution by concentrating refuse and providing a quicker, hotter burn.

 Hygiene And Sanitation Curriculum